Do you want to know how to fix Elementor search form not working? There are several reasons that can cause this problem.

 To do that, navigate to the Updates tab in your WordPress dashboard.

-If you see the “You have the latest version of WordPress” message, then you can move to the next step.
+If you see the “You have the latest version of WordPress” message, then it means you’re using the latest WordPress version.

 After you’ve ensured that you have the latest version of WordPress, let’s also check the version of Elementor.